 I kept an eye on him and he on us.
 I noticed him glance our way more than once, but he never got out of his vehicle except to check something in his trunk.

 When it was time to go, I was gripped with an overwhelming apprehension as we headed towards our van and his car.
 I made a last-minute decision to load the girls in the door farthest from his car then climbed in behind them, locking the doors immediately.
 Then I climbed into the front seat from the back.

 We left right away and I kid you not, he pulled out behind us and followed us all the way to my friend’s house where he finally drove on.

-No, I didn’t get his license plate number, I was too shaken to think that far ahead.
+No, I didn’t get his license plate number; I was too shaken to think that far ahead.
 I just wanted to get as far away as possible from this guy.

 If I had gone to the park that day with a friend, that guy might not have stuck around.
-But I was a young mother alone with two small children.
+But I was a young mother, alone, with two small children.
 A prime target, I would guess.

 To be honest, I rarely take my girls to the park unless I’m with a friend or the park is empty.
-I know that doesn’t sound like a lot of fun for my children, but if there’s only me trying to keep an eye on three fun-loving children and there are 20 other kids for them to mingle amongst, I’m going to have an anxiety attack trying to keep a constant eye on them.
+I know that doesn’t sound like a lot of fun for my children, but if there’s only me trying to monitor three fun-loving children and there are 20 other kids for them to mingle amongst, I will have some serious anxiety trying to keep an eye on them.

 This is probably the one thing I don’t have to add to this list.
 Everyone knows you hold a child’s hand when you are out and about with them.

 But when you are in a situation where the child tends to tug free or you need your hands for something, keeping them in the cart is the next best thing.

 How many times have you been in a store and heard a notice over the PA about a missing child in the store?
 Every mother fears the worst: child abduction.
 But chances are, it’s just a kid who wandered off.
 It happens so quickly.